 One of the best ways to take care of your health when you have fibromyalgia is to take a proactive role in your own treatment.
 Research shows that people who participate in self-care manage their symptoms better.
 They suffer less pain, anxiety, depression, and fatigue and have a better quality of life.

 What Is Self-Care?

-As I said in the beginning of this post self-care is learned, purposeful and continuous.
+As I said at the beginning of this post, self-care is learned, purposeful and continuous.
 We can learn ways to adapt to the changes that are taking place in our lives because of illness.
 We can learn ways to manage our illness effectively.
 We can learn to prioritize, plan, pace, and manage daily life.
 And we can learn a lot about ourselves in the process.

 Self-care is purposeful.
 Self-care is defined as any intentional actions you take to care for your physical, mental and emotional health.
 Most likely, you will have to make a number of lifestyle changes.
 Your self-care plan will depend on how your health problems affect you, your feelings, and your behaviors.

 Self-care is continuous.
 Managing a chronic illness is a daily process and you may have to make adjustments from time to time.
 As life and the illness present new challenges, your self-care strategies will fluctuate and evolve.

 10 Reasons Why It’s Important To Become Your Own Self-Care Advocate

 When you live with chronic illness being a self-care advocate is an essential part of getting the care you need and deserve.
 You must arm yourself with the tools and skills necessary to feel comfortable about asserting yourself and communicating clearly about your health care needs.
 By being proactive and educated, you can impact the quality of your life and the health care you receive.